 Cambridge Computer Sciences graduates are currently in great demand.
 A good many have an entrepreneurial bent and a fair proportion of the local science-based industries were founded by our graduates.
 A number go into academic research and others find their way into the City.

-Magdalene admits between one and three undergraduates each year to read Computer Science, and there are usually around four applicants per place.
+Magdalene normally admits two to four undergraduates each year to read Computer Science, and there are often 10 or more applicants per place.

 We encourage applicants from all types of school and college background and although the information about offers given above indicates a typical requirement, each candidate is looked at in the light of his or her individual circumstances.